Key Points

 - A broken nail is one of the most common injuries seen in dogs.

-- By regularly trimming and maintaining your dog’s nails, you can reduce the chance of nails breaking or tearing in the future.
+- You can reduce the chance of nails breaking or tearing in the future by regularly trimming your dog’s nails short.

 So your dog has a cracked, broken, or torn nail.
 Don’t panic – we’re here to help!